tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 </blockquote>

 If your code base had better test coverage you would not feel this way.
-Having tests give you the ability to make sweeping changes to the code base whilst retaining confidence that you have not broken any vital piece of functionality.
+Having tests give you the ability to make sweeping changes to the code whilst retaining confidence that you have not broken any vital piece of functionality.